netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 #### Telemetry and distributed tracing in sidecar proxies

-Citrix ADC CPX with Citrix ADC Observability Exporter (COE) can export metrics to Prometheus that is deployed in a service mesh.
+Citrix ADC CPX with Citrix Observability Exporter (COE) can export metrics to Prometheus that is deployed in a service mesh.
 You can visualize this data in Grafana.

 Citrix ADC CPX sends transactional data to COE which, eventually, exports these traces spans to [Zipkin](https://zipkin.io).
 This distributed tracing enables you to track a service-to-service communication within a service mesh.
 It helps to get deeper understanding about request latency, serialization, and parallelism.